mskf1383/pashmak/README.md

 println 'this will not print';
 ```

-output:
+Output:

 ```
 progrma started
 MyError: this is my error
 ```

-the `raise` function can raise errors in program
+The `raise` function can raise errors in program

-first argument `'TheError'` is error type and second error `'this is my error'` is error message.
+First argument `'TheError'` is error type and second error `'this is my error'` is error message.

 # OS Commands

-here is some commands about OS
+Here is some commands about OS

 ### chdir
-change directory. with this command you can change program working directory:
+Change directory. with this command you can change program working directory:

 ```bash
 mem '/tmp'; chdir ^;